kevinveenbirkenbach/cymais/roles/pc-games/README.md

 # PC-Games Role

 ## Overview
-This README is for the `pc-games` role, a part of the `computer-playbook` repository.
+This README is for the `pc-games` role, a part of the `cymais` repository.
 This role is designed to install a variety of popular open-source and freely available games on personal computers.

 ## Role Contents
 The `main.yml` file within the `pc-games` role automates the installation of several gaming titles using the `community.general.pacman` module.
 The games included are: